-If the Board, upon report of the Director General, decides that an action by the United Kingdom or the Community is essential and urgent in order to ensure verification that nuclear material which is being safeguarded in facilities or parts thereof designated in accordance with Article 78(a) is not withdrawn, except as provided for in this Agreement, from civil activities, the Board may call upon the United Kingdom or the Community., in so far as either party is individually concerned, to take the required action without delay, irrespective of whether procedures have been invoked pursuant to Article 22 for the settlement of a dispute.
+If the Board, upon report of the Director General, decides that an action by the United Kingdom is essential and urgent in order to ensure verification that nuclear material which is being safeguarded in facilities or parts thereof designated in accordance with Article 76(a) is not withdrawn from civil activities, except as provided for in this Agreement, the Board may call upon the United Kingdom to take the required action without delay, irrespective of whether procedures have been invoked pursuant to Article 22 for the settlement of a dispute.

-If the Board, upon examination of relevant information reported to it by the Director General, finds that the Agency is not able to verify that nuclear material which is being safeguarded in facilities or parts thereof designated in accordance with Article 78(a) is not withdrawn, except as provided for in this Agreement, from civil activities the Board may call upon the United Kingdom or the Community, in so far as either party is individually concerned, to remedy the situation forthwith.
-If the United Kingdom or the Community fail to take remedial action within a reasonable time, the Board may make the reports provided for in Article XII(C) of the Statute and may also take, where applicable, the other measures provided for in that paragraph.
+If the Board, upon examination of relevant information reported to it by the Director General, finds that the Agency is not able to verify that nuclear material which is being safeguarded in facilities or parts thereof designated in accordance with Article 76(a) is not withdrawn from civil activities, except as provided for in this Agreement, the Board may call upon the United Kingdom to remedy the situation forthwith.
+If the United Kingdom fails to take remedial action within a reasonable time, the Board may make the reports provided for in Article XII(C) of the Statute and may also take, where applicable, the other measures provided for in that paragraph.